Hamka: Education

-In 1918, Hamka left the Village School after three years, Because he wanted to emphasize religious education, and his father registered him in a Thawalib.
+In 1918, Hamka left the Village School after three years, because he wanted to emphasize religious education, and his father registered him in a Thawalib.
 The school required its students to memorize classical books, rules regarding nahwu, and neuroscience.
 After studying at Diniyah School every morning, Malik attended Thawalib classes in the afternoon and returned to the surau in the evening.
 Most of the Thawalib's students were teenagers who were older than Hamka because of the heavy material that was needed to be memorized.
 From the lessons he attended, he was only interested in the arudh lessons which discussed poetry in Arabic.
 Although his activities from morning to evening were filled with learning, he was known to be a troublemaker, annoying his friends and cutting class to watch movies at a theater.

-When he was 12 years old, Hamka's parents divorced, because although his father is a devout religious Muslim, his mother's relatives still practiced traditional practices that did not comply with Islamic teachings.
+When he was 12 years old, Hamka's parents divorced, because although his father was a devout religious Muslim, his mother's relatives still practiced traditional practices that did not comply with Islamic teachings.
 The first few days after his parents divorced, Hamka did not go to school.
 He instead spent time traveling around Padang Panjang.
 Hamka had been absent for fifteen days in a row until a teacher at the Thawalib came to the house to check up on him.
 Finding out Hamka was absent, his father got angry and hit him.